Engineering

 Stealth Playwright

 But it goes deeper than the obvious ones.
 Real browsers have canvas fingerprints.
 They have WebGL renderer strings that match their reported GPU.
-They have plugins installed.
-Mouse movements follow curves with natural variance, not perfectly straight lines between coordinates.
-Keystroke timing varies the way human typing varies, not in perfectly consistent intervals.
+Mouse movements follow curves with natural variance, not perfectly straight lines.
+Keystroke timing varies the way human typing varies.
+Blackreach patches these at the browser level before any page loads: bezier mouse trajectories with jitter, keystroke timing pulled from a distribution of real typing speeds, viewport dimensions from a lookup table of actual common screen sizes, WebGL strings that match the user agent.

 Not undetectable.
 Nothing is.
 But it passes Cloudflare basic bot detection, most Akamai setups, and the IP-based rate limiters I ran into on academic databases.
 That's good enough for the research tasks I needed it for.